jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 # Compute resources
 For segmentation and feature extraction by CellProfiler, each plate of images took on average 30 minutes to process, using a fleet of 200 m4.xlarge spot instances (800 vCPUs), which cost approximately $10 per plate.
 Aggregation into mean profiles takes 12-18 hours, though can be parallelized onto a single large machine, at the total cost of <$1 per plate.
 For profile processing with pycytominer, each plate took under two minutes, using a local machine (Intel Core i9 with 16 GB memory)

 DeepProfiler took around 8 hours to extract features from ~280.000 images in a p3.2xlarge with a single Tesla V100-SXM2 GPU.
 Note that cell locations were previously precomputed with the CellProfiler segmentation pipeline.

+Running the benchmark notebooks took an hour in a local machine (Intel Core i9 with 16 GB memory).

 # License
 We use a dual license in this repository.